 In true form, my Aunt offered to be by my side on the day.
 I needed her.
 I really needed her.
 In a few week’s, I would be meeting my birth mother for the first time since I was a baby.
 I was adopted at the age of three.

-I arrive at the house and just like every other time I walk up the path, in the front door, yell out hello, walk through the kitchen and out the backdoor to find my Uncle on the patio.
+I arrive at the house and just like every other time I walk up the path, into the front door, yell out hello while walking through the kitchen and out the backdoor to find my Uncle on the patio.
 We sit and chat for a while.
 I’m so nervous, I can’t sit still or eat any breakfast.
 My Aunt will be down soon to join us.

 Previously, I have had the conversation with her about how a bird appears in any big event of my life.
 For example, the white cockatoo sitting on the fence while my childhood pony was taken away or the black bird in my front garden when my dog was put to sleep.
 Now this.
 We agree it’s Jean (my late adoptive mother) coming to say it’s okay and assure me it is exactly how it’s meant to be.
 I felt more at ease and reassured I was on the right path.
 She came to give me her love, guidance and approval.